TobasFlightControl/tobas_wiki/docs/setup_assistant.md

 ![launch](resources/setup_assistant/launch.png)

-Press the `Browse` button to select the URDF you created, and then press `Load`.
+To load your URDF, click `Browse`, select your file, and then click `Load`.
-Once the URDF is loaded, the link names are displayed in a tree structure under `Frames Tree` on the top left of the screen.
+The URDF's link names will appear in a tree structure under `Frames Tree` on the screen's top left.
-Clicking on a link name highlights the corresponding link in the central model view.
+Selecting a link will highlight it in the central model view.
-All movable joint names are displayed on the top right, and moving the bars changes the corresponding joint angles in the central model view.
+Movable joint names are displayed on the top right, and adjusting the sliders will change the corresponding joint angles in the model view.

 ![load](resources/setup_assistant/load.png)

-Once loading is complete, the tabs on the left become active.
+Once the URDF is loaded, tabs on the left side of the screen become active for configuration.
-You will configure these tabs in order.

 ## Battery

 ---

-Configure the battery settings according to its specifications.
+Input the specifications of your drone's battery in the battery settings tab.

 ![battery](resources/setup_assistant/battery.png)

-## Propulsion
+## Propulsion System

 ---

+This section involves configuring the propellers.
-Configure the propulsion system (propellers). `Available Links` displays links that can be used as propellers.
+`Available Links` list shows links that can be designated as propellers.
-If not displayed, check if the joint type of the propeller link in URDF Builder is `Continuous`.
+If a necessary link does not exist in the list, check if its joint type in the URDF Builder is set to `Continuous`.

 ![propulsion_1](resources/setup_assistant/propulsion_1.png)

-Pressing the `Add` button next to a link name displays the thrust direction as an arrow in the model view and adds a settings tab for that propeller.
+Click `Add` next to a link name to visualize the thrust direction as an arrow in the model view and to open a settings tab for that propeller.
-If the thrust direction is incorrect, modify the `Axis` in URDF Builder.
+If the thrust direction appears incorrect, adjust the Axis in URDF Builder.

 ![propulsion_2](resources/setup_assistant/propulsion_2.png)

-Configure `propeller1` by entering appropriate values in `ESC Settings` and `Blade Geometry` based on the spec sheet.
+For `propeller1`, input the relevant values in `ESC Settings` and `Blade Geometry` as per the spec sheet.

 ![propulsion_3](resources/setup_assistant/propulsion_3.png)

-In `Motor Settings`, configure the motor dynamics.
+In `Motor Settings`, set up the motor dynamics.
-Although `Set from experimental data` is preferable, use `Set from motor spec` if you don't have experimental data for the motor with the propeller.
-Enter appropriate values based on the spec sheet.
+If you don't have experimental data for your motor with the propeller, select `Set from motor spec` and input values based on the spec sheet.

 ![propulsion_4](resources/setup_assistant/propulsion_4.png)